jessexknight/ut-thesis/README.md

 ## Issues & Requests

 ... are welcome!
 Please file them [here](https://github.com/jessexknight/ut-thesis) on GitHub.

+## Versions

+If there are any differences between the version here on GitHub vs the versions on CTAN or your LaTeX distribution, the GitHub version is likely more up-to-date.